diskoverdata/diskover-docs/source_files/user_advanced_tags.md

 ##### Removing Recursive and Non-Recursive Tags

 1. In the results pane, select the directory for which you want to remove the tags recursively or non-recursively - remove the tag from this directory first by following the above instructions.
-2. Click the **Tag** drop-down list and make a selection - [get more info on recursive and non-recursive](#apply_tags_to) - this single action will remove the tag(s) to all the sub-directories and/or files so they have the same tags as the main directory.
+2. Click the **Tag** drop-down list.
+3. Click on **Apply tags to** and make a selection - [get more info on recursive and non-recursive](#apply_tags_to) - this single action will remove the tag(s) to all the sub-directories and/or files so they have the same tags as the main directory.

 #### Search on Tags